How IWD works

 You use the iWD API to create, update or delete work items.
 These are then categorized, prioritized and routed to employees according to configured rules and assigned routing application logic.
-A Genesys Designer application handles routing/distribution of the work items, which are then handled by employees using Agent Desktop.
+A Genesys Designer application handles routing/distribution of the work items, which are then handled by employees using Agent Workspace.

 With IWD, enterprises can effectively manage all customer service resources and business processes across the enterprise, going beyond the walls of the formal contact center and into other areas of the business like branch offices and experts in the back office.

 - Business Context Configuration—IWD allows the source system to either:

 - Pre-classify work items down to the Department and Process level and pass this information on to IWD to match with the appropriate Departments and business Processes in Genesys, against which tasks are then managed and reported on: or;